 Did You Know?

 A total knee replacement replaces a worn knee joint, which can be equated to replacing worn tires with new tires.
-Currently, this is one of the most effective ways to treat severe knee arthritis.
+This is the most effective way to treat severe knee arthritis.

 Frequently Asked Questions:

 Am I a candidate for a total knee replacement?